brendlin/PhotonIDTools/README.md

  - **scripts/PlotShowerShapeVariables.py**:
    - This script can be used to plot shower shape variables and the cut values applied to them.
  - MC-to-MC AF2 scale factors (coming soon)
+   - More details to follow.
+ - **makePicoXaod.py** (part of the genericUtils package)
+   - This script allows you to make a smaller version of an existing flat ntuple.

 **PlotEfficiencies.py** - Description and Instructions